-Buddhism originated with the teachings of Siddhartha Gautama Shakyamuni (the Buddha), who existed around 2,500 years ago.
-By this time, India had lost touch with the essence of its ancient teachings and a culture of Brahmanism had taken hold, where a priestly caste were attempting to act as gatekeepers to spiritual knowledge.
+Buddhism originated with the teachings of Siddhartha Gautama Shakyamuni (the Buddha), who lived around 2,500 years ago.
+By this time, India had lost touch with the essence of its ancient teachings, and a culture of Brahmanism had taken hold, where a priestly caste was attempting to act as gatekeepers to spiritual knowledge.

-In reaction to this, Siddhartha and a great sage by the name of Mahavira, decided to tread their own paths and find enlightenment.
+In reaction to this, Siddhartha and a great sage by the name of Mahavira decided to tread their own paths and find enlightenment.
 They were eventually persuaded to begin teaching from these elevated states of consciousness.
-The Buddha’s teaching later became known as Buddhism, and Mahavira’s teachings helped enliven the ancient system of jinas (known as Jainism in the modern day).
+The Buddha’s teaching later became known as Buddhism, and Mahavira’s teachings helped enliven the ancient system of jinas (known as Jainism today).